 Which baby formula is best?

 Every baby formula you can buy in Australia meets strict Australian Standards.

-Most cow’s milk-basedbaby formulas are of similar quality and nutritional value and are suitable for most babies.
+All cow’s milk-based baby formulas are of similar quality and nutritional value, and all suit most babies.

-A brand might be more expensive, but that doesn’t mean it’s better for your baby.
+Some brands are more expensive, but no brands are better for your baby than others.
 And a hospital’s use of a particular brand of infant formula doesn’t mean that the brand is the ‘best’.

 You can buy baby formula in powder form or ‘ready to drink’ form.
-Either is fine for your baby, but ‘ready to drink’ is usually more expensive because it’s more convenient.
+Either is fine for your baby, but ‘ready to drink’ is usually more expensive.

 Special baby formulas

-For babies under 12 months of age, cow’s milk-based baby formula is recommended over formulas made from soybeans, goat’s milk or modified lactose formula.
+For babies under 12 months of age, cow’s milk-based baby formula is recommended over formulas made from soybeans or goat’s milk, or low-lactose or lactose-free formula.

 But babies who can’t have cow’s milk-based formula might need special formula.
-Special baby formulas should be used only under medical supervision.
+You should use special baby formulas only under medical supervision.